markusritschel/cookiecutter-pysci-project/README.md

 $ cookiecutter git+ssh://git@github.com/markusritschel/cookiecutter-pysci-project.git
 ```
 The script will ask you some questions based on the entries in the `cookiecutter.json` and will then create a new project based on this template with the information that you just provided by answering the questions.
+Finalize the step by changing to the new directory.

+> 👉 For the following steps, there are also Make commands available that ease the work for you.

 Then, for development, I **strongly** recommend you create a dedicated virtual environment.
 Using conda, you can simply execute `conda create -n <your-environment-name>` or create an environment based on the environment.yml file by executing `conda create -f environment.yml`.
 The latter would create a virtual conda environment with the same name as your project directory.
 You can override the default name of the environment with the option `-n <your-custom-name>`.
 This should also install all the required packages that you need to make your new project work, including generating the documentation.

 You finalize the set up by activating the environment via `conda activate <your-environment-name>`.

+> 👉 You can use the pre-defined commands `make setup-conda-env` and `make src-available` instead of performing the above steps manually.
+> See also the README.md of your new project.

 For further information you may wanna have a look at the README.md file in the root directory of your new project.
 This will give you more information about setting up the project, making your code installable, etc.